 How To Make Singapore Style Fried Rice

 This Singapore fried rice recipe will be your new Friday fakeaway favourite!
-Rice stir-fried with vegetables, prawns, pork and chicken is not only easy to make but is very tasty.
-Find out how to make this popular UK takeaway dish below.
+Rice stir-fried with vegetables, prawns, pork and chicken is not only easy to make but is very tasty too.
+Find out how to make this popular UK takeaway classic below!

 Singapore fried rice is a fast-food favourite and is available in many Chinese takeaway shops.
-It’s a spicy rice dish flavoured with garlic, curry powder, soy sauce, meats, prawns and vegetables.
-One reason why this recipe is quite popular is because it’s the perfect recipe to use up leftovers: such as cooked meats, left over rice or whatever you’ve got.
+It’s a spicy fried rice dish flavoured with garlic, curry powder, soy sauce, meats, prawns and vegetables.

-Below are a list of ingredients you need to make this Singapore fried rice recipe:
+Below is a list of ingredients you need to make this Singapore fried rice recipe:

 - Egg: If you don’t like eggs in your fried rice, then you can leave this ingredient out.